metio/terraform-provider-k8s/docs/data-sources/kyverno_io_cleanup_policy_v2beta1_manifest.md

 Optional:

 - `allow_insecure_registry` (Boolean) AllowInsecureRegistry allows insecure access to a registry.
-- `providers` (List of String) Providers specifies a list of OCI Registry names, whose authentication providers are provided.
-It can be of one of these values: default,google,azure,amazon,github.
+- `providers` (List of String) Providers specifies a list of OCI Registry names, whose authentication providers are provided.It can be of one of these values: default,google,azure,amazon,github.
-- `secrets` (List of String) Secrets specifies a list of secrets that are provided for credentials.
-Secrets must live in the Kyverno namespace.
+- `secrets` (List of String) Secrets specifies a list of secrets that are provided for credentials.Secrets must live in the Kyverno namespace.